Not Checking References Could Cost You Dearly

-Desilijic Tiure, you see, is Jabba the Hutt’s real name, so naturally, when West Atlantic UK found out that the reference (which claimed he previously worked as an airline captain) was bogus and that he did not have the qualifications to, you know… PILOT A PLANE CARRYING HUNDREDS OF PASSENGERS, Francis-McGann was fired.
+Desilijic Tiure, you see, is Jabba the Hutt’s real name, so naturally, when West Atlantic UK found out that the reference (which claimed he previously worked as an airline captain) was bogus they termiated his contract.

 The Birmingham-based tribunal dismissed the “pilot’s” claim but allowed West Atlantic’s counterclaim.
-McGann was ordered to pay back £4,725 in training costs.
+The employee was ordered to pay back £4,725 in training costs.

 Not Checking References Can Be Deadly

-Between the somewhat humorous Star Wars connection, the fact that maybe Francis-McGann maybe thought rebel X-Wing pilots didn’t need real references, plus the mind-boggling nature of this case, it’s easy to forget that not checking references could have led to deadly serious events.
-Imagine if Francis-Gann had crashed an aeroplane killing hundreds of people.
+Between the somewhat humorous Star Wars connection, the fact that maybe the employee maybe thought rebel X-Wing pilots didn’t need real references, plus the mind-boggling nature of this case, it’s easy to forget that not checking references could have led to deadly serious events.
+Imagine if the employee had crashed an aeroplane killing hundreds of people.
 Aside from the terrible human tragedy, the financial and moral consequences for West Atlantic and others would have been catastrophic.